catcarbonell/killerkao/README.md

 ## Gameplay:
 * Player starts game by...pressing the big red "START" button in the middle
 * Player chooses an action:
--- Strike
+- Strike
--- Throw
+- Throw
--- Block
+- Block
+* Match goes on until Player and/or Bear loses all Health Points (HP)!

 ## Game Logic:
 * Player selects action-type!
 This will randomy generate a number between 0-2

-* IF the player generates a number greater than that of Bear, the player wins the round, thereby keeping their remaining Hit Points (HP).
+* IF the player generates a number greater than that of Bear, the player wins the round, thereby keeping their remaining HP.

 * HOWEVER, if Bear wins, the player loses one (or more) hit point(s)!